 The Quick Fix

 A few months prior I had purchased Ruth Soukup’s life planner.
 This purchase came with a free copy of her book “Living Well and Spending Zero.”
 I finally sat down to read the book and committed to taking on the challenge of “A No Spend Month.”
 The concept was simple and rules were clear.
 For one month you committed to only spending on essentials and I mean true essentials.
-That means you outline what you will pay for such as your bills, tithe, and allow a limited allowance for things like gas or toilet paper, because running out of those would be a problem.
+That means you outline what you will pay for such as your bills, tithe, and allow a limited allowance for things like gas or toilet paper; because running out of those would be a problem.
 There is absolutely NO money spent on entertainment, clothing, hobbies, or home decor (this was hard for me since I was living in a pretty empty home).

 I signed on the dotted line and committed to the rules.
-I was even crazy enough to limit my grocery allowance to $30, despite not having been to the supermarket in at least three weeks and being on a low food supply.
+I was even crazy enough to limit my grocery allowance to $30, despite not having been to the supermarket for at least three weeks and being on a low food supply.

 But if there is one thing I am good at, it is being frugal.
 But this was frugality on a whole different scale.
 Not spend a single dollar outside of recurring bills….NOT one dollar!
 I even managed to not spend the $30 I allowed for groceries.

 Setting a clear goal of what I hoped to achieve at the end of the no spend month really helped me stay focused when I wanted so badly to treat myself to a meal, a simple trinket, or rationalize going out with friends.
 It was super bowl weekend and my city was hosting.
 It’s hard not to make concessions for something like that.
 However, rereading my commitment and knowing that the money saved would go towards getting rid of a credit card kept me focused.
 This brings you a little closer to financial independence I would tell myself.
 I didn’t realize that this one month would bring so much more.

 8 things I learned from doing a no spend month